 Another key point is that automation is an ongoing process that’s part of a continuous improvement strategy, not a one-and-done activity.
-As shown in Figure 1, the long-term goal is to move from manual labor to a futuristic world of self-adapting robots that take advantage of AI to drive continuous system optimization.
+The long-term goal is to move from manual labor to a futuristic world of self-adapting robots that take advantage of AI to drive continuous system optimization.

 Automation is transforming IT services

 But you have to start somewhere.
 For most companies, that means taking one step at a time, implementing one discrete project, when evaluating the benefits and lessons learned, before taking the next step.

 There are two typical approaches: The company can take on the project on its own or hire a managed service provider to see the project through.